kyleshu/dRAID/YCSB/README.md

-You must complete all the CloudLab setup steps under `setup` before you proceed to any YCSB experiments.
+You must complete all the CloudLab setup steps under `setup/` before you proceed to any YCSB experiments.